AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/save-projects.md

 Projects in Analysis Workspace are automatically saved every 2 minutes.

 You can also manually save projects.
+Additional options are available when you manually save a project.

-## Save project options {#Save}
+## Save projects manually {#Save}

 Various options are available when manually saving a project in Analysis Workspace.

 To manually save a project:

-1. With your project open in Analysis Workspace, select **[!UICONTROL Project]**, then select from the following options:
+1. With your project open in Analysis Workspace, select **[!UICONTROL Project]**, then choose from the following options:

    | Action | Description |
    |---|---|